Complex and Adaptive Dynamical Systems: A Primer: Generalized Random Graphs

-The mean number of second neighbors of a vertex in an Erd\"os-R\'enyi random graph is just the square of the mean number of first neighbors.
+The mean number of second neighbors of a vertex in an Erd\"os--R\'enyi random graph is just the square of the mean number of first neighbors.
 This is a special case however.
-For most degree distributions, Eq.\ (\ref{networks1_z2}) will be dominated by the term $\langle k^2\rangle$, so the number of second neighbors is roughly the mean square degree, rather than the square of the mean.
+For most degree distributions, Eq.~(\ref{networks1_z2}) will be dominated by the term $\langle k^2\rangle$, so the number of second neighbors is roughly the mean square degree, rather than the square of the mean.
 For broad distributions these two quantities can be very different.

-\underline{\bf Number of far-away neighbors}\\ The average number of edges emerging from a second neighbor, and not leading back to where we arrived from, is also given by~\ref{networks1_avqk}, and indeed this is true at any distance $m$ away from vertex $A$.
+\runinhead{Number of Far Away Neighbors} The average number of edges emerging from a second neighbor, and not leading back to where we {came} from, is also given by {Eq.~}(\ref{networks1_avqk}), and indeed this is true at any distance $m$ away from vertex $A$.
 The average number of neighbors at a distance $m$ is then

 where $z_1\equiv z=\langle k\rangle$ and $z_2$ are given by Eq.~(\ref{networks1_z2}).
 Iterating this relation we find